Policies, Procedures & Statutory Documentation

 x x x

-HT6 Solo Performance Performance focused unit giving students the chance to prepare for a performance concert at the end of the school year.
+Performance focused unit giving students the chance to prepare for a solo performance at the end of the year.
 Culmination of work completed in peri lessons and drop-down performance weeks. x

 Year 10 Music Curriculum Overview